teonite/matrix/README.md

 ### Adding hookshot to already existing synapse

-> Before proceeding with the Synapse update, please ensure that you have already created the hookshot registration by running :  `make check-hookshot-registration-file`
+> Before proceeding with the Synapse update, please ensure that you have already created the hookshot registration by running :  `make check_hookshot_registration_file`

 To update an already running Synapse server in Kubernetes, follow these steps: